linux-ricing-project/dotfiles/README.md

 > .git_prompt

-File with my prompt (PS1) personalized, with git features (see screenshot)
+File with my prompt (PS1) personalized, with git features (see Demo)

 > .gitconfig